projectsveltos/sveltos/docs/features/multi-tenancy-sharing-cluster.md

     - add-ons
     - helm
     - clusterapi
-    - multi-tenancy
+    - multitenancy
 authors:
     - Gianluca Mardente
 ---

-## Introduction to Multi-Tenancy
+## Introduction to Multitenancy

 With Sveltos, a management cluster is used to manage add-ons in tens of clusters.
-When managing tens of clusters, **multi-tenancy** plays an important role.
+When managing tens of clusters, **multitenancy** plays an important role.

-### Common forms of multi-tenancy
+### Common forms of multitenancy

 1. Share a cluster between multiple teams within an organization, each of whom may operate one or more workloads.
 These workloads frequently need to communicate with each other, and with other workloads located on the same or different clusters;
 2. One (or more) cluster(s) fully reserved for an organization.